 A patient-centric approach takes more than handing out one questionnaire.
-Alleviating some of the burdens patients face requires continuous consideration and dialogue throughout the trial, writes Nicki Norris, CEO at Symphony Clinical Research.
+Alleviating some of the burdens patients face requires continuous consideration and dialogue throughout the trial, writes global healthcare leader Nicki Norris.

 Patient-centricity should not just be an industry buzzword, she warns, but rather a process with clear actions that benefit patients.
 For example, in-home, alternate site or remote visits are effective means of engaging more patients and eliminating some of the stress of participating in trials.

-These are increasingly important given that research, as it evolves to be more inclusive, will focus on patient populations that are old, frail or immobile.
+These are increasingly important given that research, as it evolves to be more inclusive, will focus on patient populations that are older, frail or immobile.
 Catering to these vulnerable populations is vital.